There is violence within the silence of the ponderosa timberline.

 that we can't save ourselves if we cannot save our wolves?

-When the call of the wild is silenced above the timberline,
+When the call of the wild is silenced beyond the timberline,

 will that violence then be turned upon the loved of yours and mine?